nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `filter f/computing` returns all users who have been assigned the f/computing tag.
 * `filter t/staff f/computing` returns all users who have been assigned the t/staff tag and f/computing tag .
   ![result for 'filter f/computing'](images/filterscreenshot.png)

-### Deleting a contact : `delete`

-Deletes the specified contact from the address book.

-Format: `delete INDEX`

-* Deletes the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contact list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `list` followed by `delete 2` deletes the 2nd contact in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st contact in the results of the `find` command.

 ### Adding an organisation: `add org`
 Adds an organisation to the address book.